Scotty1027/xinzhegeng.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently an AI algorithm engineer at Tudou Data Technology, mainly engaged in research on deep learning, computer vision, remote sensing image processing, etc. Previously, I studied for a master's degree at the School of Electronic Information and Artificial Intelligence of Shaanxi University of Science and Technology, under the supervision of Prof.
+I am currently an AI algorithm engineer at Tudou Data Technology, mainly engaged in research on deep learning, computer vision, remote sensing image processing, etc. Before that, I studied for a master's degree at the School of Electronic Information and Artificial Intelligence of Shaanxi University of Science and Technology, under the supervision of Prof.
 [Lei Tao](https://sust-reynole.github.io/#/).